fcopantoja/Json-Statistics/README.md

 #### Complexity

-The complexity of iterate through all users and get emails, april_emails, unique_emails and domain_counts is O(n) I use a dictionary that keep track of the count of unique domains, then a dict comprehension filter domains with count greater than 1 which is an algorithm with complexity O(m) where m is less or equal than n.
+The complexity of iterate through all users and get emails, april_emails, unique_emails and domain_counts is O(n).

+I use a dictionary that keep track of the count of unique domains, then a dict comprehension filter domains with count greater than 1 which is an algorithm with complexity O(m) where m is less or equal than n.